 - May use anything as a weapon, and may use any weapon.
 Anything used as a weapon, including the Monk's own body parts, does either d4 damage or normal weapon damage, whichever would be higher.
 EXAMPLE: Xin uses a candelabra as a weapon.
 The candelabra does d4.
 Xin headbutts a guy.
 Xin's headbutt does d4.
 Xin stabs someone with a sword.
 Xin does normal sword damage.
 Xin uses a net, which normally does no damage, and does at least d4 damage.
 A Monk cannot use a shield to improve her AC, but Xin uses a fallen enemy's shield as a discus and does d4.

 - They subtract their number of Hit Dice from their AC, up to a 9 point AC bonus (since they stop gaining full HD after level 9).
+They may sacrifice any amount of AC bonus for a round in order for their unarmed or weapon attacks to be considered magical for that round.
+(So for old D&D monsters that need a +4 magic weapon to hit you'd have to sacrifice 4 pts of AC bonus.)

 - Monks roll only 1d8x10 for their starting gold.
 (Or silver or whatever your standard is).